 Several recent developments make access to deep seabed mining sites an urgent matter.
 Due to technological progress, our ability to mine the deep seabed has improved dramatically, while at the same time prices for various metals have increased.
 Today, deep seabed mining presents an attractive business proposition.
-China, Russia, India, and other countries have responded, sponsoring mining ventureswhich have licensed their respective sites with the ISA.
+China, Russia, India, and other countries have responded, sponsoring mining ventures which have licensed their respective sites with the ISA.
 These countries have obviously concluded that the fees are worth paying to secure legal title to deep seabed mining sites.

 The importance and relative scarcity of rare earth minerals is another factor requiring urgent access to the deep seabed.
 Rare earth minerals have a wide range of critical technology and defense applications.
 China has a virtual monopoly on the land-based supply of these elements, a reality that is of great concern for U.S.governmental and commercial interests.
 The U.S. suffers from a competitive and strategic disadvantage because, as a non-party to the Convention, it cannot sponsor U.S. companies to engage in deep seabed mining.
-Lockheed Martin, the only U.S. company with active claims to deep seabed sites

-Lockheed Martin, the only U.S. company with active claims to deep seabed sites under a U.S. law predating the Law of the Sea Convention, recently wrote to this committee urging the Senate to approve the Convention.
-Lockheed has invested hundreds of millions of dollars on research and development related to deep seabed mining over the past 40 years.
+Lockheed Martin, the only U.S. company with active claims to deep seabed sites mining over the past 40 years.
 The company's letter made clear that the multibillion dollar investments now required to launch an ocean-based resource development business will only occur if it can obtain the security of tenure and clear legal rights offered under the Convention.
 With Lockheed and potentially other U.S. companies poised to expand their operations and create new jobs, Senate accession to this treaty would allow investor dollars to stay here.